In a market focused on drip, Under Armour has always been keyed in on keeping athletes dry.

 For most millennials, Kevin Plank’s truly disruptive brand from Baltimore caught their attention and closet space thanks to their performance tees of the Heat Gear and Cold Gear variety in the late ’90s and early ’00s.
 In the time since, the brand has signed MVP caliber talent ranging from Tom Brady to Steph Curry, expanding into footwear and activewear for almost every sport under the sun.

 While the ascent has been fast in an incredibly competitive market, appealing to the masses in a space focused on fashion and creativity over function and winning might not be where the Shield wins.
 Rather than chase trends, Under Armour is getting back to basics through product and ethos geared towards betterment.
+Better yet?
+They’ve got a movie to back it.

 At a media event in LA, Under Armour broke down their refound focus on betterment in unscripted styling before getting into their latest innovation: RUSH.
 The presentation detailed everything from the importance of sleep and mindfulness to the in-home installation of specialized light bulbs for Brady and other athletes on their brand.